 - non-rectification of insured property defects that you are aware of, or should reasonably be aware of;

-- lack of maintenance or failure to maintain your insured property in a reasonable good state of repair;
+- lack of maintenance or failure to maintain your insured property in a reasonably good state of repair;

 This information is general in nature and does not constitute financial product or legal advice.
 References to policy terms and conditions are by way of summary only.
 For full details of policy terms, conditions, benefits and exclusions please refer to relevant the Product Disclosure Statement and Policy Wording, available from Strata Community Insurance.